reimar/voter/README.md

 ### Enable Counter Display

-If you need to count the voting cards, you can _note_ your counts per card by enabling the counter:
+If you need to count the voting cards, you can _note_ your counts per card by enabling the counter.

-1. https://reimar.github.io/voter/?counter — enables the counter with the default cards
+- https://reimar.github.io/voter/?colors=lightcyan,dodgerblue&counter — add `&counter` (prefereably) to the end of your custom url
-2. https://reimar.github.io/voter/?colors=lightcyan,dodgerblue&counter — or add `&counter` (prefereably) to the end of your custom url
+- Swipe up or down on the counter to set a count

-Wipe up or down on the counter to set a count.
-Once you refresh the page, your count will reset.
+- Once you refresh the page, your count will reset.

 ## Tips